Nuclear Fusion for Schools

-The information material related to nuclear fusion provided below addresses teachers and students.
-The videos, animations, booklets and brochures have been especially produced for use in class and deepen existing knowledge.
-You can also find many useful links.
+The information material related to nuclear fusion provided below addresses both interested teachers and students.
+Selected videos, animations, booklets and brochures listed below have been specifically produced for in-class use and aim to deepen existing knowledge.
+You can also find various useful links below.

 The movie introduces a future fusion reactor, explaining basics of fusion.

 Produced in 2000 by the Centre de Recherches en Physique des Plasmas, École Polytechnique Fédérale de Lausanne, with financial support from the European Commission, it offers a virtual visit of a reactor based on ITER design, sending the viewer some 10 to 20 years into the future.